Publication ethics

 Manuscripts under review that violate any of these requirements will be immediately rejected.
 Moreover, published articles discovered to contain any such violations will be retracted from the Journal.

 The AHSTR is committed to maintaining and upholding the highest standards of publication ethics.
 The Journal's goal is to ensure integrity and transparency throughout the publishing process and intends that the best practices in all respects are observed.
-The AHSTR expects all authors, reviewers, and editors to conform to ethical guidelines and fulfill their responsibilities in a professional manner.
+The AHSTR expects all authors, reviewers, and editors to conform to ethical guidelines and fulfill their responsibilities professionally.
 Our publication ethics and publication malpractice statement includes the following principles:

-Original Work: The AHSTR expects that all submitted manuscripts are original contributions and have not been previously submitted to or are presently under consideration for publication in any other journal in any language or country, except in the case of abstracts or preliminary reports.
+Originality: The AHSTR expects that all submitted manuscripts are original contributions and have not been previously submitted to or are presently under consideration for publication in any other journal in any language or country.
 Submitting a manuscript to multiple journals simultaneously is both unethical and unacceptable.
-The AHSTR uses Turnitin to check for plagiarism and/or similarities with previous publications.
-Submitted articles containing substantial portions (25%) of text that are copied from other sources will be rejected.
+It is crucial to avoid all forms of plagiarism.

 Permissions: If a figure or table has been previously published in other sources or previous publications, the authors must obtain written permission from the copyright owner to reproduce the material.
 The original source must be cited in the figure caption and table footnote.